netdata/netdata/src/collectors/apps.plugin/README.md

 To achieve this task, it iterates through the whole process tree, collecting resource usage information for every process found running.

-Since Netdata needs to present this information in charts and track them through time, instead of presenting a `top` like list, `apps.plugin` uses a pre-defined list of **process groups** to which it assigns all running processes.
-This list is customizable via `apps_groups.conf`, and Netdata ships with a good default for most cases (to edit it on your system run `/etc/netdata/edit-config apps_groups.conf`).
+Unlike traditional process monitoring tools (like `top`), `apps.plugin` is able to account the resource utilization of exit processes.
+Their utilization is accounted at their currently running parents.
+So, `apps.plugin` is able to measure the resources used by shell scripts and other processes that fork/spawn other short-lived processes hundreds or even thousands of times per second.

+## Charts sections

+To provide more valuable insights, apps.plugin aggregates individual processes in several ways.
+Each type of aggregation is presented as a different section on the dashboard.

+### Custom Process Groups (Apps)

+In this section, apps.plugin summarizes the resources consumed by all processes, grouped based on the groups provided in `/etc/netdata/apps_groups.conf` (to edit it on your system run `/etc/netdata/edit-config apps_groups.conf`).

-So, `apps.plugin` builds a process tree (much like `ps fax` does in Linux), and groups processes together (evaluating both child and parent processes) so that the result is always a list with a predefined set of members (of course, only process groups found running are reported).
+For this section, `apps.plugin` builds a process tree (much like `ps fax` does in Linux), and groups processes together (evaluating both child and parent processes) so that the result is always a list with a predefined set of members (of course, only process groups found running are reported).

 > If you find that `apps.plugin` categorizes standard applications as `other`, we would be
 > glad to accept pull requests improving the defaults shipped with Netdata in `apps_groups.conf`.

-Unlike traditional process monitoring tools (like `top`), `apps.plugin` is able to account the resource utilization of exit processes.
-Their utilization is accounted at their currently running parents.
-So, `apps.plugin` is perfectly able to measure the resources used by shell scripts and other processes that fork/spawn other short-lived processes hundreds of times per second.
+This type of grouping is not available on Windows.

+### Parent Process (Tree)

+In this section, apps.plugin summarizes the resources consumed by all processes, grouped by the top-most process name, of each processes' subtree.

+This grouping is automatic, eliminates the need to configure process group by hand and still aggregates subprocesses to the top-level process, which is usually the most interesting for monitoring.

+### By User (Users)

+In this section, apps.plugin summarizes the resources consumed by all processes, grouped by the effective user under which each process runs.

+### By User Group (Groups)

+In this section, apps.plugin summarizes the resources consumed by all processes, grouped by the effective user group under which each process runs.

 ## Charts